-Each Thursday at the Disquiet Junto group on SoundCloud.com a new compositional challenge is set before the group’s members, who then have just over four days to upload a track in response to the assignment.
+Each Thursday in the Disquiet Junto group on SoundCloud.com and at disquiet.com/junto, a new compositional challenge is set before the group’s members, who then have just over four days to upload a track in response to the assignment.
 Membership in the Junto is open: just join and participate.

-Tracks by participants will be added to this playlist as the project proceeds:
+Tracks will be added to this playlist for the duration of the project:

-These are the instructions that went out to the group’s email list (sign up at tinyletter.com/disquiet-junto):
+These are the instructions that went out to the group’s email list (at tinyletter.com/disquiet-junto):

-Title/Tag: When adding your track to the Disquiet Junto group on Soundcloud.com, please include the term “disquiet0127-libraryshhh″ in the title of your track, and as a tag for your track.
+Title/Tag: When adding your track to the Disquiet Junto group on Soundcloud.com, please include the term “disquiet0196-wholelottawhole” in the title of your track, and as a tag for your track.